Alcohol & Other Drugs

 How do I know I’m sober and safe to drive?

-Many young people we speak to in our Party Safe Education seminars ask,
+Many young people we speak to in our alcohol & other drug education seminars ask,

 How do you know when you’re sober and at 0.00 to legally drive again?